socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 ### Hurdles organizations experienced after the initial launch

-Hurdles included data collection regarding project referrals and outcomes, understanding the number of people who could potentially receive an expungement, and succession planning in the case of statutory and organizational changes.
+After launch, projects experienced numerous challenges, including data collection regarding project referrals and outcomes, understanding the number of people who could potentially receive an expungement, and succession planning in the case of statutory and organizational changes.